Perl offers scalar

 Perl Array Functions

 Perl provides various Inbuilt functions to add or remove elements from an array.
-Below operators mutates an array.
+Below operators mutate an array.

 - Left Side processing operator